Conversations on Censorship

 To kick off this series, we assembled a panel of experts to discuss censorship both broadly and from their specific points of view as educators, authors, and censorship experts.
 The panel included NCTE president Alfredo Celedón Luján, NCAC director of programs Svetlana Mintcheva, author Nic Stone, and NCTE member Vikki Orepitan.
 The event took place on March 22, 2021.

 You can learn more about NCTE and NCAC resources at our newly updated Intellectual Freedom Center webpage.
-Please take some time to read The Free Expression Educators Handbook in particular to familiarize yourself with the basics for educators.
+In particular, please take some time to read The Free Expression Educators Handbook in order to familiarize yourself with the basics for educators.
 Contact IntellectualFreedom@ncte.org with any questions.

-NCTE membership is required for participation in these event.
-To learn more or to become a member, please visit our website.
+NCTE membership is required for participation in these events.
+To learn more, or to become a member, please visit our website.
 These are virtual events held via Zoom.
-The links to join each event will be emailed to the registration address 24 hours before the event and a reminder email will be sent one hour before our start time.
+The link to join each event will be emailed to the registration address 24 hours before the event, and a reminder email will be sent one hour before our start time.

-This inaugural workshop launches a series of highly practical opportunities for NCTE members to work holistically in a small group on issues of censorship.
-Participants will exchange expertise in a peer-to-peer format, and conversations will be entirely confidential.
+The Conversations on Censorship series provides highly practical opportunities for NCTE members to work holistically in small groups on issues of censorship.
+Participants exchange expertise in a peer-to-peer format, and conversations are entirely confidential.

-The workshop will begin with a presentation by Gordon Danning from the National Coalition Against Censorship (NCAC), who will give an overview of NCAC and NCTE resources, current cases, and important information for educators dealing with issues of censorship focused on race.
-Participants will then bring their own experiences, concerns, and/or case studies that fit with this theme so we can discuss all aspects of censorship cases, from planning to challenge to resolution.
+Each workshop begins with a presentation from the National Coalition Against Censorship (NCAC), giving an overview of NCAC and NCTE resources, current cases, and important information for educators dealing with issues of censorship focused on the specific topic of that workshop.
+Participants then share their own experiences, concerns, and/or case studies that fit the topic so we can discuss all aspects of censorship cases, from planning to challenge to resolution.

-A future event will focus on issues of gender and sexuality.
-If you have ideas for other issues you would like to explore, please email us at IntellectualFreedom@ncte.org.
+If you have ideas for other topics you would like to explore in future events, please email us at IntellectualFreedom@ncte.org.